-To apply the principle of causality and sort out causes and effects, it is necessary to develop devices-clocks-for keeping track of time.
+To apply the principle of causality and sort out causes and effects, it is necessary to develop devices-clocks for keeping track of time.
 All clocks operate on the same principle: They repeatedly return to the same state.
 The rotation of Earth about its axis can serve as a clock if we note the instant the Sun reaches its highest position in the sky on successive days.
 A swinging pendulum, which repeatedly returns to the same vertical position, can also serve as a clock.
 The time interval between two events can be determined by counting the number of pendulum swings between the events.
-The accuracy of time measurements can be increased by using a clock that has a large number of repetitions in a given time interval.
+The accuracy of time measurements can be increased by using a clock that has frequent repetition of events.

-1.7 (a) State a possible cause for the following events: (i) The light goes out in your room; (ii) you hear a loud, rumbling noise; (iii) a check you wrote at the bookstore bounces. (b) Could any of the causes you named have occurred after their associated event? (c) Describe how you feel when you experience an event but don't know what caused it-you hear a strange noise when camping, for instance, or an unexpected package is sitting on your doorstep.
+1.7 (a) State a possible cause for the following events: (i) The light goes out in your room; (ii) you hear a loud, rumbling noise; (iii) your debit card is rejected at a store. (b) Could any of the causes you named have occurred after their associated event? (c) Describe how you feel when you experience an event but don't know what caused it-you hear a strange noise when camping, for instance, or an unexpected package is sitting on your doorstep.